nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Underlines for headings
 ~~~~~~~~~~~~~~~~~~~~~~~

-ReStructuredtext uses several types of underline markers for headings.
+ReStructuredText uses several types of underline markers for headings.
 It's
 important that the length of the underline is at least as long as the words
 in the heading.